reneelung/intro-to-ember/PITCHME.md

 ###### Templates

-<span style="font-size: small">A component's template determines how it is rendered into its surrounding context...</span>
+A component's template determines how it is rendered into its surrounding context...

 ```
 <h1>{{title}}</h1>